Email Risk Scoring: How to Automatically Block Bad Signups

 type SignupDecision = "accept" | "review" | "challenge" | "reject";

-function evaluateSignup(riskScore: number): SignupDecision {
+function evaluateSignup(score: number): SignupDecision {

-if (riskScore <= 0.2) return "accept"; // low risk — proceed
+if (score >= 80) return "accept"; // high quality — proceed

-if (riskScore <= 0.5) return "review"; // moderate — flag for manual review
+if (score >= 60) return "review"; // moderate — flag for manual review

-if (riskScore <= 0.8) return "challenge"; // high — require CAPTCHA or phone verification
+if (score >= 30) return "challenge"; // low quality — require CAPTCHA or phone verification

-Implementing Risk-Based Signup Flow
+Implementing Score-Based Signup Flow

 Here is a more complete example showing how to integrate risk scoring into a registration endpoint: